-If you’re a person with diabetes, you may juggle a lot of concerns.
+If you have diabetes, you may juggle a lot of concerns.
 Eating a healthy diet is a big part of the balancing act.

 Unmanaged diabetes can increase your risk of developing heart disease.
-Diabetic patients are also at risk for blindness, amputation and kidney failure.
+People living with diabetes are also at risk for blindness, amputation and kidney failure.
 Find out more about why treating diabetes matters.

 When grocery shopping, plan ahead for the week and always bring a list — and a full stomach.

-Look for whole-grain, high-fiber foods and limit your time on the aisles where there are boxed foods that may not be healthy.
-Take a close look at serving size and salt and sugar content.
+Look for whole-grain, high-fiber foods, and limit your time on the aisles where there are boxed foods that may not be healthy.
+Take a close look at serving size and sodium and sugar content.

-“We all need to be sensitive to the added sodium and added sugar in packaged, processed, take-out foods and the Salty Six, McManus said.
-Avoid products with too much sugar and look for its other names in the ingredient list such as sucrose, honey and high fructose corn syrup.
+Limit packaged, processed, take-out foods that tend to be high in saturated fat, sodium and added sugars.
+And avoid products with too much sugar.
+Look for its other names in the ingredient list such as sucrose, honey and high fructose corn syrup.

-Be wary of buy-one get-one free deals, because if they’re not healthy, you’re getting more than you bargained for.
+Be wary of buy-one, get-one free deals.
+If they’re not healthy foods, you’re getting more than you bargained for.